 Only the occassional angler ventured out in April.
-Bank fishing improved as the month went on and towards the end of the month all club and estate boats were launched.
 No notable catches.

 A very busy month with regulars David and Gordon Jack and Willy Tonkin catching good baskets of fish (particularly on North Olavat).
 They were joined by Colin West and Martin Bamforth who also had consistent success in difficult conditions.
 Raymond Gunn and his son caught plenty of fish from bank and boat and in the evening after dinner in a number of lochs.
 Graham Gow gets the prize as the most improved angler (since I last fished with him) and caught consistently all week including a couple of crackers on Mid Ollay and Loch an Oss.
 John Nolan returned again and fished hard mostly from the bank and finally Mathew Compton (editor of THE book) and Mark James returned to the Anglers Retreat after an 8 year gap and had a great time.
-In summary June was a hard month and the fish were hard to catch, strong sunlight and regular high winds did not help.
+In summary June was a productive but hard month and fish had to be worked for, strong sunlight and regular high winds did not help.